Skip to content

 return value if frame < self.start_frame else eased_value

-return f(value, frame, easing, self.start_value, self.end_value)
+return f(value, frame, ease, self.start_value, self.end_value)

 def __len__(self) -> int: